top of page

 ZACH REGIEC

-It’s been my pleasure to have worked various communications roles within Manitoba Hydro and now assist with the Red River Basin Commission.
-I have lived in Manitoba most of my life and have two young children who I am trying to teach about the importance of Mother Nature and our waterways.
-Graduating from Red River College in Creative Communications in 2007 helped show me there are always vital stories to tell and pass on.
-My hope, with working with both the RRBC and Manitoba Hydro, is that I continue to garner more knowledge to keep sharing these important stories about how hard people are working to make this province a better place to live.
+Zach has enjoyed working in various communications roles within Manitoba Hydro and now with the Red River Basin Commission.
+He has lived in Manitoba most of his life and now has two young children who he aims to teach about the importance of Mother Nature and our waterways.
+Graduating from Red River College in Creative Communications in 2007 helped show Zac there are always vital stories to tell and pass on.
+His hope, with working with both the RRBC and Manitoba Hydro, is that he continues to garner more knowledge to keep sharing these important stories about how hard people are working to make this province a better place to live.

 Shaun Moffatt Head-shot.jpg